 That sounds like a fun game – and a tough sell, for two reasons:

-1) Survival: Madlander PCs have no magic or special powers, and wield technology that’s primitive even by fantasy standards.
+1) Survival: Madlander PCs have no magic or special powers, and wield technology that’s primitive even by medieval fantasy standards.
 Yet the dangers they face would delight a deranged “kill-em-all” GM.

 2) Advancement: Madlander PCs start as mundane heroes with no powers, wealth, or special gear – and by the time the tenth or fiftieth play session rolls around, they’ll still be heroes with no powers, wealth, or special gear.